FCC Making Rules for Wireless Mic Migration off Channels 52-69

 Shure has said it’s doing nothing wrong and told the FCC that it voluntarily discontinued the sale of 700 MHz in 2007, and that allegedly offending mics were not offered for sale in the United States.
 The FCC order notes that the Shure Web site correctly states that the 700 MHz spectrum will be unavailable for wireless mics after the DTV transition.

 The ongoing debate about use of white space has included analysis of whether such potential devices will be able to detect avoid channels being used by wireless mic.
-Shure and others panned the mic-sensing performance of the white space devices in tests at an NFL game and Broadway theater
+Shure and others panned the mic-sensing performance of the white space devices in tests at an NFL game and Broadway theater earlier this month.

 The White Space Coalition (a group of big high-tech companies) and others have countered that the wireless mics themselves are operating in DTV channels without causing the kind of interference to television that the broadcasters say could come from white space devices.